kevin-toles/tpm-job-finder-poc/src/resume/README.md

 - Use ResumeStore to retrieve, delete, and list resumes and metadata.

 ## Security Notes
-- Stubs for access control and encryption are included for future upgrades.
+- Stubs for access control, encryption, and audit logging are included for future upgrades.
+See STUB_CATALOG.md for details.
-- Audit logging is stubbed for compliance and traceability.

 ## Project Goal
 To provide a modular, extensible backend for resume intake, storage, and registration, supporting rapid POC development and future production features.